 Deliver mutual value through two-way interactions.

-A two-conversation is a dialogue, where brands speak and listen to their audience, responding directly to their wants and needs (Carolyn Edgecomb, Impact).
+A two-conversation is a dialogue, where brands speak and listen to their audience, responding directly to their wants and needs (Carolyn Edgecomb, ).
 Therefore, with human-scale interactions, providing value and proving your worth generally trump traditional telling and selling.